alfhj/OrderService/README.md

 Pretend this code is part of a larger software system and you are now responsible for it.

-Assume that there will be the following changes coming:
+The company has requested these following changes:
 * different discount types and percentages
 * receipt in json format

 Refactor the code so that it can survive these changes.

 ### Tip
 * Your code should trend towards being SOLID.